Introduction to Neurofeedback

 11) Why not use medication?

 Initially, drug therapies may be necessary as a short-term solution to reduce the severity of symptoms.
 Medication may not be a viable long-term solution for some.
 If medication is discontinued, symptoms reappear because no learning has occurred.
 Due to the numerous side-effects associated with the medication, non-pharmacological options may be a better option.
 As training progresses and symptomatology improves, medication may need to be reduced or removed completely.
-Our Medication Review can help provide more information on this topic.

 12) Are the results from Neurofeedback Training permanent?